Email Marketing via Amazon SES

 - Powerful segmentation (custom data fields and campaign engagement) and geo-targeting

-- UNLIMITED brands, user/client sub-accounts, custom templates and image hosting
+- UNLIMITED brands, user/client sub-accounts (with permissions), custom templates, and image hosting

 Getting an Amazon SES Account out of Sandbox Mode